solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 The development team knew migrating to Azure could help with these issues.

-## Solution architecture
+### Solution architecture

 This is the base architecture that will be evolved in the future sample scripts.

-![][30]

-## Site map

 ![][31]

+### Site map

+![][32]

-## Sample Application Prerequisites
+### Sample Application Prerequisites

 -   Azure subscription
 -   Git
 -   MySQL Workbench

-## Quick start: manual Azure set up instructions
+### Quick start: manual Azure set up instructions

 As part of this guide, there are environment automation setup scripts provided that will build and configure much of the environment needed for the sample application.
 It is important to understand the basic Azure **concepts** before running the automated scripts.
-Walking through each steps will help provide additional context and learning opportunities.
-The scripts will create an environment in a few minutes rather an requiring to to walk through lengthy setup exercises.
+Walking through each step will help provide additional context and learning opportunities.
+The scripts will create an environment in a few minutes rather than requiring to walk through lengthy setup exercises.

 > **Note:** The sample application was tested with PHP version 7.4. **We
-> recommend deploying to 7.4 environment**.
-Deploying to a 8.X requires
+> recommend deploying to a 7.4 environment**.
+Deploying to an 8.x
-> a slightly different configuration as the underlying web server has
+> environment requires a slightly different configuration as the
-> changed.
+> underlying web server has changed.

   PHP Version   Web Server
   ------------- ------------